 I’ve carried film through over a dozen airports in North America and Asia without ever having been denied hand-inspection.
 USA, Canada, Thailand, Vietnam, Japan, Malaysia, etc. — all good.
 The only airport that ignored my request was Singapore’s Changi, which, as they claimed on Twitter, was a misunderstanding.

 4. Do not use lead-lined bags.
 Imagine being an officer and encountering an object on an X-ray belt you could not see through.
-Your job and the security of passengers depends on your ability to detect suspicious items.
+Your job and the security of passengers depend on your ability to detect suspicious items.
 Would you just let it go?

 No. If the staff isn’t able to see through your bags with the devices at hand, they will ask you to take your film out of your lead bag, take it through an X-ray machine and spend some extra time examining your contents.

 5. Arrive early at your airport.
 It’s commonly recommended to be two hours early for international departures and one hour early for domestic departures at most airports.
 Some are busier than others — please do your own search for wherever you’re departing from.
-Then add another 30 minutes to be on a safe side.
+Then add another 30 minutes to be on the safe side.

 During hand inspection, officers may look around your “exotic” camera, even after it’s been through X-rays.
 They’ll ask you to open it, and then they’ll swab it for explosive compound residue.
 You will then be responsible for helping them handle your gear and left on your own to put it all back together.